postsharp/Metalama.Documentation/conceptual/fabrics/fabrics-aspects.md

    The reason behind this design is that the <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> property not only selects members declared in source code but also members introduced by other aspects, and that are unknown at the time <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method is executed.

-3. Call the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method, with the aspect and its configuration as arguments.
+3. Call the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method.

 ## Example: Adding an aspect to all methods in a project